 “Juliet Zoe, I would do anything for you.
 I promise I will save you from the wrath of demons with my scarily bright and wide smile!”

 She raised an eyebrow and leaned more to the side to watch the two.
 Juliet Zoe rubbed her hands together and got on her feet.

 “I will catch you with my dinosaur strength and my awesome dancing moves!”

 Zoe snorted when the male fairy did a back walking dance.
-That grabbed Mark’s attention and she had to cover the two fairies, telling him it was nothing and trying to concentrate on the script.
+That grabbed Mark’s attention.

 “No!
 Jack!
 Come back!
 There’s room for two on this armchair!
 Even if you didn’t catch me, I still can’t live without that bright and wide smile of yours and your dinosaur face!”

 Zoe bit the inside of her cheek and continued to watch them.